 Its progress has been tentative to date, largely because despite these advantages, until now HTML5 applications have lacked the capabilities and advanced features that desktop applications offer.
 Without these, it’s a case of a better system for IT managers but misery for end users who endure inferior applications with reduced functionality.

-Enter three musketeers to lead both IT teams and their users to a better place: Finsemble, a deceptively simple, but powerful, framework, built on state of the art technology provided by OpenFin, and containing AdaptableBlotter.JS a fast, data-agnostic HTML5 grid that ships with all the advanced features that super-users expect and demand.
+Enter three musketeers to lead both IT teams and their users to a better place: Finsemble, a deceptively simple, but powerful, framework, built on a state of the art container, and containing AdaptableBlotter.JS a fast, data-agnostic HTML5 grid that ships with all the advanced features that super-users expect and demand.

 Multi-widget frameworks are a common feature on the financial desktop.
 With names like “Finance Dashboard”, ‘Trader Workstation’ or ‘Sales Console’, they host multiple different components communicating with each other and sharing data and events.
 They are typically built using technologies like WinForms CAB or WPF Prism.